-On the Jack the Ripper pub tour through Whitechapel will include the following on our itinerary.
+On our Jack the Ripper pub tour in London, we will walk through Whitechapel and visit the following pubs:

-One of the last pubs that Ripper victim Martha Tabram drank in on the night of her death.
+This is one of the last pubs that Ripper victim Martha Tabram drank in on the night of her death.
 It remains the only pub to have Ripper memorabilia on the walls still.
-The White Hart was also the workplace of infamous poisoner George Chapman but fear not!
-He was hung in 1901, but was he also Jack the Ripper?
+The White Hart was also the workplace of infamous poisoner George Chapman.
+However, fear not, as he was hanged in 1901.
+But was he also Jack the Ripper?
 This pub is the preferred watering hole of the Ripper tour guides, who, after a long night entertaining the masses, will enjoy a drink in what is now known as ‘Ripper Corner’.

-The most famous pub associated with Jack the Ripper and his unfortunate victims; two of them, Annie Chapman and Mary Jane Kelly, were said to have had their last drinks here before unwittingly heading off to their deaths.
+The 10 bells pub Jack the Ripper is associated with is the most famous pub.
+Everyone knows about this location where Jack the Ripper murdered two of his unfortunate victims – Annie Chapman and Mary Jane Kelly.
+They reportedly had their last drinks in this very pub before unwittingly heading off to their deaths.

 For many years, this location was rumoured to be the last location where the Ripper was seen, though the story behind the claim is far from substantial.
 Find out more on the tour!

-A favourite hangout for the market traders of old Petticoat Lane, The Bell Pub’s candlelit tables provides a relaxing atmosphere after hearing stories of the brutal murders.
+This stop on our London pub tour was a favourite hangout spot for the market traders of old Petticoat Lane.
+The Bell Pub’s candlelit tables provides a relaxing atmosphere for you to socialise with your group after hearing stories of the brutal murders.

 Hidden from view in the heart of Spitalfields, this little pub is a true local for the community.
 It is also next door to Jack the Ripper’s most gruesome murder, so book your spot on the tour to discover who this was and the connection to the pub!